mtint/autonity-docs/source/network-perm/soma.rst

 the governance of the member set writing the contract functions which satisfy a defined interface.
 Examples of variables that can be defined at the contract level are:

-- The minimum quorum and threshold required to add/remove nodes.
+- The minimum quorum and threshold required to add/remove nodes
-- The minimum and maximum size of the whitelist.
+- The minimum and maximum size of the whitelist
-- The voting mechanics to add/remove nodes.
+- The voting mechanics to add/remove nodes

 Implementation Details
 ------------------------